omerferdem/Brownfield-CPP_to_NPP_Transition/README.md

 The preprocessing (1), processing (2), postprocessing (3) and neural network training (4) steps are outlined below:

+1) Data generation of the brownfields and CPPs are done separately in this folder.

 1.1) The preprocessing starts at Data Generation.
 The raw data from GeoDataBase files exist in bf folder. "merge_data.py" merges these data from different data acquisition steps.

 1.2) In cpp folder, the raw data of coal power plants are merged.
 Then the codes "coord_to_state_county.py", "state_county_to_fips.py", and "merge_objectives_and_fips.py" merge the FIPS codes of each CPP with the raw datasets.